Btayeg/ProjectZebra/day2/htmlintro-hw.md

 ## Bonus
 Type out your answers in a new file called "answers.md"
 1. What is the difference between a CSS class and id?
+- Class applies to all with the class distinction and ID applied to a specific one

 2. Which has a larger font size: h2 or h4?

 3. How would you make the div border appear dashed instead of solid?
+- dashed

 4. How would you comment out a line of CSS?
 What about HTML?

+*/ -- */
+<--/ -->

 5. Explain the differences between inline and block elements.